pytorch/pytorch/docs/source/torch.compiler_get_started.rst

 A more famous pointwise operator you might want to use would be something like ``torch.relu()``.
-Pointwise ops in eager mode are suboptimal because each one would need to read a tensor from memory, make some changes, and then write back those changes.
+Pointwise ops in eager mode are suboptimal because each one would need to read a tensor from the memory, make some changes, and then write back those changes.
 The single most important optimization that inductor performs is fusion.
 In the example above we can turn 2 reads and 2 writes into 1 read and 1 write which